-That put us on the north side of the city, with the hostel to the south.
+That put us on the north side of the city, with Queen Hostel to the south.
 We couldn’t check in until early afternoon, but I figured we could put our luggage in storage and …. ohhh castle.

 We wandered about Sforzesco Castle for a while.
 Given our proximity to the train station, our impending return to the airport, and me with loaded touring bicycle, we planned to return to explore further, and continued to the … ohh cathedral.